 Long-Term Suspension: suspension from school, school activities and school grounds for more than ten (10) school days.
-NCGS 115C-390.7 suggest.
-The consequences in the discipline plan are recommended responses and may be adjusted after considering the student and the situation, including the age of the student, the severity of the infraction, the frequency of the infraction, and/or the student's disability.
+NCGS 115C-390.7

 Expulsion- Is the permanent termination of the student-school relationship.
 This applies only to students 14 years of age or older whose continued presence constitutes a clear threat to the safety of other students or school staff.
 Students considered for expulsion are entitled to a hearing before the School's Board of Directors as set forth in North Carolina statutes.
 NCGS 115C-390.11